robjhyndman/M4metalearning/docs/M4_reprod.md

 ![example forecast](/docs/example_forecast-1.png)

-Any time series of the M4 dataset may be easily forecasted using our `forecast_meta_M4` and the `M4comp2018` package containing the original M4 series.
+Any time series in the M4 dataset may also be easily forecasted using our `forecast_meta_M4` and the `M4comp2018` package containing the original M4 series.

 ``` r
 forec_M4_2018 <- forecast_meta_M4(model_M4,